 - Spatial Visualisation

 - To give a representation, draw a diagram, make a list, use equations

 - To make a calculated guess (guess-and-check.
 Look for patterns, supposition)

 - To go through the process (work backwards, before-after)

 - To change the problem (restate the problem, simplify the problem, solve part of the problem)

 Reinforcement and Consolidation (Upper Secondary)

 The Mathematics Department continues to develop strategies to enhance students’ cognitive development.
-Students are often assigned authentic tasks to help them acquire a deeper understanding of the mathematical concepts and make sense of various mathematical ideas as well as their connections and applications through solving the tasks.
+Students are often assigned authentic tasks to help them acquire a deeper understanding of the mathematical concepts and to make sense of various mathematical ideas as well as their connections and applications through solving real-life problems.

 The department has also initiated several strategies to check for students’ understanding which include using manipulatives for Normal Academic and Normal Technical students, illustrations (diagrams and mindmap), Questioning (Bloom’s Taxonomy) and error analysis.